-.. note:: Use the hostname of the NiFi node if running Kylo and NiFi on different

-→servers to prevent certificate issues
+.. note:: Use the hostname of the NiFi node if running Kylo and NiFi on different. →servers to prevent certificate issues (continues on next page) '''

-'''

 This will generate one client cert and password file along with a server keystore and trust store: